 Menu

 Dartmouth is a recipient of federal and other sponsored funding to perform research and other academic activities.
 Research, in particular, may involve the use of resources and core facilities (also known as cores).
-Each of these areas is organized to provide user services that facilitate research activity by providing products, expertise, state-of-the-art equipment and/or technology to more than one research group or department.
+Each of these areas is organized to provide user services that facilitate research activity by providing goods, expertise, state-of-the-art equipment and/or technology to more than one research group or department.
 Successful operation requires actively involved scientific and managing directors who interact effectively with researchers and administrative and financial staff.
-Service Center Staff should have an understanding of federal costing policies, Dartmouth financial policies and other applicable policies concerning facility operations such as environmental health and safety and security.
+Service Center staff should have an understanding of federal costing policies, Dartmouth financial policies and other applicable policies concerning facility operations such as environmental health and safety and security.

 Given the complexity and breadth of knowledge and infrastructure necessary to effectively and compliantly operate a Service Center, this policy, and its associated procedures set forth the framework for creation and ongoing oversight of the financial and administrative aspects of these centers.
 While the focus of this document is administrative and financial in nature, Service Center managers are required to be knowledgeable of and comply with all other relevant Dartmouth policies.